adamWinebarger/BAARS4Program/README.md

 - SaveAnswers2Textfile() - Saves all the answers that the user put into a text file in their directory
 - WriteAdultResults2TextFile() - Saves the adult scores for the test to a text file in their directory
 - WriteYouthResults2TextFile() - Saves the youth scores for the test to a text file in their directory
+- lastNameCheckBox() - Checks the last name and sees if it was found for the search table
+- middleNameCheckBox() - Checks the middle name and sees if it was found for the search table
+- firstNameCheckBox() - Checks the first name and sees if it was found for the search table

 Bars Scoring Classes